Theosis/WebATM/README.md

 Web app simulating an ATM.

-Should deposits or withdrawals with a form and show their transaction history, along with their balance.
+Allows deposits or withdrawals with a form and show their transaction history, along with their balance.

 Will need the following pages: